rlugojr/linkurious-enterprise-manual/style/tooltip.md

 It is possible to customize the content of the tooltip and to display only certain properties.

-In order to customize this, we need to open the design panel on the right and let's go to the ```Toolstips``` tab.
+In order to customize this, we need to open the design panel on the right and we go to the ```Tooltips``` tab.

 ![](TooltipCustomize.png)

- Here we can see the different properties of the nodes in our graph.
+ We can see the different properties of the nodes of our visualization.
 By default all the properties are ```on``` and are thus displayed.
-In the bottom of the screen, it is possible to select the edges.
+In the bottom of the screen, it is possible to do the same with the edges.

-Simply turn off the properties you do not want to display.
+We can turn off the properties you do not want to display.